BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ComputeSurfaceFeaturesFilter.md

 The output of this filter is a **Feature** level array of booleans where 0=Interior/Not touching and 1=Surface/Touching.

-### WARNING
+### WARNING - Feature ID=0 Voxels

 If there are voxels within the volume that have **Feature ID=0** then any feature touching those voxels will be considered a *Surface* feature.

-### WARNING
+### WARNING - Fixed bugs

-The version of this filter in legacy DREAM.3D had two bugs: one that indexed into neighboring features incorrectly (DREAM3D repo issue #988), and another that incorrectly labeled feature 0 as a surface feature when feature 0 exists in the feature ids array (DREAM3D repo issue #989).
+The version of this filter in legacy DREAM.3D (version 6.x) had two bugs: one that indexed into neighboring features incorrectly [DREAM.3D repo issue #988](https://github.com/BlueQuartzSoftware/DREAM3D/issues/988), and another that incorrectly labeled feature 0 as a surface feature when feature 0 exists in the feature ids array [DREAM.3D repo issue #989](https://github.com/BlueQuartzSoftware/DREAM3D/issues/989).
 Both of these bugs have been fixed in this new version.

 ### 2D Image Geometry